changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-extensions-configuration-samples-windows.md

               "type": "MicrosoftMonitoringAgent",
               "typeHandlerVersion": "1.0",
               "settings": {
-                "workspace_name" : "Workspace Name : The Workspace ID is available from within the Direct Agent Configuration section of the Azure Operational Insights portal"
+                "workspaceId" : "The Workspace ID is available from within the Direct Agent Configuration section of the Azure Operational Insights portal"
               }
               "protectedSettings": {
-                "workspace_key"  : "The Workspace Key is a string that is available from within the Direct Agent Configuration section of the Azure Operational Insights portal"
+                "workspaceKey"  : "The Workspace Key is a string that is available from within the Direct Agent Configuration section of the Azure Operational Insights portal"
               }
           }
             }